 Welcome to Year 2’s Class Page

-Our teachers are Mrs Warner and Mrs Loftus
+Our teachers are Miss Keeton and Mrs Loftus

 Our Teaching Assistant is Mrs Shadbolt

 We ask that children bring their PE kits into school on a Monday.
-They will be wearing them home on a Wednesday.
 As PE is both indoors and outside please make sure your child has suitable clothing in case the weather is chilly.

-Reading: Children bring home a levelled reading book as well as a library book of their choice each week.
+Reading: Children bring home a decoding reading book in line with their phonics progress, as well as a sharing book (library book) of their choice each week.
 We change their school reading books frequently throughout the week.
 We expect the children to be regularly reading to an adult at home and we monitor this through their reading records.

 We encourage and promote a love of reading.
 For more information and ideas on suitable reading books for your child please see the Reader Teacher top 100 books for children in Year 2: https://www.thereaderteacher.com/year2